 A member of staff who uses the whistle-blowing procedure is entitled to have his/her name protected from being disclosed by Irma to the alleged perpetrator, without his/her prior approval.
 However, it has to be recognised that his/her evidence may be required by the Police to be used in any criminal proceedings.

 17 Where a member of staff has concerns about a student

-If a teacher or other member of staff has concerns about any pupil or incident that touches upon child protection issues, he or she should report them as soon as possible to Irma or Luke.
+If a teacher or other member of staff has concerns about any pupil or incident that touches upon child protection issues, he or she should report them as soon as possible to Irma.

 18 Disclosure and Barring Service (DBS)

 18.1 At CIE, we regard this primarily as a recruitment matter, and all new teachers are required to sign a declaration regarding their suitability to work with children and to agree to a DBS check if they cannot provide a current DBS disclosure.
 All of our host families are required to provide DBS disclosures, if hosting children under 18.
 Fostering arrangements with the Social Services department must be provided for children saying with a host family for more than twenty-eight days.

 18.2 Your appointment is subject to the receipt of a Disclosure Certificate from the DBS which does not disclose any matter not voluntarily disclosed to CIE before or at interview or prior or during your appointment.
 In the event of the Disclosure Certificate revealing any such matter you shall be liable to a review of the Disclosure in the context of the school’s Policy on the Recruitment of Ex-Offenders, and subject to an unsatisfactory review, you will be liable to summary dismissal.